YuanKurniawaan/Simple-ToDo-List/README.md

 Simple To Do List Website, with Login/ Account Management. add Task, delete task and complete task which stored in the MySQL database.
-To-Do List Web Application Setup Guide (Using XAMPP) Must Install : XAMPP, Your favorite Code Editor and Web Browser
+To-Do List Web Application Setup Guide (Using XAMPP) Must Install : XAMPP, Your favorite Code Editor and Web Browser.

 Step 1
 -Install XAMPP